microsoft/snmalloc/docs/combininglock.md

 The core idea of the combining lock is that it holds a queue of operations that need to be executed while holding the lock, and then the thread holding the lock can execute multiple threads' operations in a single lock acquisition.
-This can reduce the amount of cache misses as a single thread performs multiple updates, and thus overall the system will have fewer cache misses.
+This can reduce the amount of cache misses as a single thread performs multiple updates, and thus overall the system may have fewer cache misses.

 The rest of this document will describe the combining lock in more detail.